· By Soar Organics

 Claudia's Vegan Matcha Dumplings

-We're so excited to feature these homemade savoury vegan matcha dumplings by Claudia!
-Based out of New Zealand, Claudia shares her passion for vegan foods through her Instagram platform and blog.
-The rich umami flavour from the sesame oil and soy sauce pair perfectly with matcha to make this recipe extra savoury.
+We're so excited to feature these homemade savory vegan matcha dumplings by Claudia!
+Based out of New Zealand, Claudia shares her passion for vegan foods through her Instagram.
+The rich umami flavor from the sesame oil and soy sauce pair perfectly with matcha to make this recipe extra savory.
 Double your batch and freeze the extra dumplings for dinner later in the week!

-Scroll down for Claudia's Vegan Matcha Dumpling recipe and write up!
+Check out Claudia's Vegan Matcha Dumpling recipe and write up below.